 - Intellectual: Words which are especially effective when offering products and services that require reasoning or careful evaluation.

 - Empathetic: Words which resonate in with Empathetic impact often bring out profound and strong positive emotional reactions in people.

-- Spiritual: Words which have the strongest potential for influence and often appeal to people at a very deep emotional level.
+- Spiritual: Words which have the strongest potential for influence and often appeal to people on an intense emotional level.